35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 ---
 title: Southwark developments that fail to deliver real social rent
-description: "Rent levels challenged by Southwark Law Centre "
+description: "Rent of £295.40 challenged by Southwark Law Centre "
 date: 2022-11-11T08:22:54.980Z
 ---
+Southwark Law Centre has written to the council to ask why social rents on new housing developments are higher than the limits set by goverment.
+One development, Gutenberg Court, has a social rent of £295.40, which is £130 above the social rent cap of £164.87, for a two-bed property.

 Social rented housing with rents above the limits set by the government have begun appearing on Southwark's Homesearch website.
 The website is used by people on the housing waiting list to find a new home.
 Nearly all the homes come from new private developments that have been approved on the condition that a proportion of the housing is social rented.

 [The Southwark Law Centre's](https://www.southwarklawcentre.org.uk/) Planning Voice project has been monitoring Homesearch for the past year and has raised the issue with the Council.
 It has written to them with eight examples, seven of which have rent levels above government [formula rent cap](https://www.gov.uk/government/publications/rent-standard/limit-on-annual-rent-increases-2022-23-from-april-2022) limits; by contrast the eighth development, Adrian Court, a council house scheme, has social rents at just about the correct levels.